quic/sense/README.md

 └── ...
 ```

-Note: The remaining folders in `resources/` will already have the necessary files -- only `resources/backbone`
+Note: The remaining folders in `resources/` will already have the necessary files -- only some additional larger folders
-needs to be downloaded separately.
+need to be downloaded separately.

 ---